saxenavaibhav/AWS-SAA-C02-Course/README.md

 `www.netflix.com.`

 The period is assumed to be there in a browser when it's not present.
-The DNS Root is hosted on DNS Root Servers (13).
+The DNS Root is hosted on 13 DNS Root Servers 13.
 These are hosted by 12 major companies.
+These companies only host the DNS root server and not the root zone database each of which is represented by a letter (!-M) and each is managed by a different company (Verisign is an exception which manages 2 servers).
+These servers are the entry points.
+How your computer finds these entry servers => Your computer uses a resolver server The OS (Windows etc.) has a root hint file which is a containing a list of these root servers so is a pointer to the DNS root server.

 **Root Hints** is a pointer to the DNS Root server